-The expression \emph{dyad} refers to two-persons involved in social interaction, while the expression \emph{group} refers to cases in which the number of interactants is at least three.
-Dyad and group members feel part of a super-individual union and, whenever collaborating towards results possibly subject to evaluation, share the responsibility of success~\cite{Hung2020}.
-Interaction takes place through both verbal and nonverbal communication, two phenomena affected by the number of interacting people.
+The expression \emph{dyad} refers to two persons involved in social interaction while the expression \emph{group} refers to cases in which the number of interactants is at least three.
+Dyad and group members feel like a part of a super-individual union and whenever collaborating towards results possibly subject to evaluation, share the responsibility of success~\cite{Hung2020}.
+Interaction takes place through both verbal and nonverbal communication affected by the number of interacting people.
 In particular, small groups (3-6 people) tend to be more dynamic than larger ones \cite{GaticaPerez2009}.
-For this reason, it is important to highlight that some studies consider dyads as groups of two-persons, but dyads are different from groups in many aspects affecting the way automatic interaction analysis can be performed \cite{GaticaPerez2009,Hung2020}.
-For instance, people tend to form and dissolve dyads more often than groups, dyad and group interactants experience different emotions and, furthermore, group members can interact with an individual person or a subgroup, while dyad members can interact only with the other dyad member.
-In addition, some social phenomena, such as group cohesion, cannot be studied in dyads~\cite{Hung2020}.
+For this reason, it is important to highlight that some studies consider dyads as groups of two persons, but dyads are different from groups in many aspects affecting the way automatic interaction analysis is performed \cite{GaticaPerez2009,Hung2020}.
+For instance, \textit{1)} people tend to form and dissolve dyads more often than groups, \textit{2)} dyad and group interactants experience different emotions, \textit{3)} the group members can interact with an individual person or a subgroup while dyad members can interact only with the other dyad member and furthermore, \textit{4)} some social phenomena (such as group cohesion) cannot be studied in dyads~\cite{Hung2020}.

-The papers investigated in this survey mostly focused on small groups and, in particular, on meetings including 3-4 participants that sit around a table to perform a predefined task.
-Such a setting was used to infer a large number of social phenomena from nonverbal communication.
-Alternatively, some studies addressed mingling scenarios~\cite{MatchNMingle} (also referred to as \emph{free-standing conversational environments}~\cite{AlamedaPineda2015}) involving a larger number of participants that dynamically form dyads / groups and move from one dyad / group to the other without restrictions.
-People involved in these settings interact spontaneously, and did not have to address a predefined task.
-Therefore, social interactions show more articulated and in-the-wild dynamics.
-Fig.~\ref{datasetFig} shows a summary of scenes captured from publicly available datasets to illustrate different interaction environments, including small group meetings, and mingling events.